-At Peach Place we have secured planning consent to redevelop the area around the Rose Street car park to become a new pedestrianised public square which will be surrounded by new shops and restaurants facing into the square and others facing out onto Peach Street.
-It's an exciting development which will create a great space for local people to relax or for events like bigger and better markets or more entertainment.
-We are also creating some new homes facing out onto Rose Street so the development integrates better with the existing road, and have added some apartments above the new retail to help make the development feel secure and help offset the costs.
+At Peach Place have redeveloped the area around the Rose Street car park into a new pedestrianised public square surrounded by new shops and restaurants facing into the square and others facing out onto Peach Street.
+It's an exciting development which has created a great space for local people to relax and for events like bigger and better markets or more entertainment.
+We have also created some new homes facing out onto Rose Street so the development integrates better with the existing road, and have added some Key Worker apartments above the new retail to help make the development feel secure and help offset the costs.

 The decision to separate the two applications and bring forward Peach Place separately was made to allow for further consultation on Elms Field in 2015.

 Wokingham town currently lacks the range of leisure facilities you would like to see in a town of this size.

 We want to see more opportunities for residents to access leisure facilities right here in their town centre and by creating a new leisure hub, with a bigger leisure centre, new bowling alley and other leisure facilities, we can start to offer them the better choice they deserve.